 Some Things to Consider If You’re Interested in This Game

 This game might not be for everyone.
 The theme is dark and it definitely comes to the fore through the mechanisms of the game.
 Also, the game often takes more than the advertised 60 to 90 minutes, and it can be a drawn-out, agonizing plunge into indecisiveness and uncertainty.
-To me that’s part of the experience, and I applaud the designer for managing to make the in-game decisions so hard.
+To me that’s part of the experience, and I applaud the designer for managing to make the in-game decisions so challenging.
 Deciding when to finally try to strike, or if you should postpone your attempt just a turn, can be very hard.

 The prospective buyer also has to be aware of the significant element of chance in this game.
 Some gamers have a problem with chance, and they can feel cheated of victory if a die-roll has them lose the game after careful planning.
-I have nothing at all against uncertainty and chance in a game like this.
+I have nothing at all against uncertainty and chance in a game like this, though.
 Consider that Hitler survived the 20 July plot because there was a table leg between the briefcase with the bomb and his chair.

 Some Final Words

 To any solitaire gamer who doesn’t shy away from a dark theme, who has an interest in history and appreciates a strong, immersive game with focus on narrative, I highly recommend Black Orchestra.
 It’s an elegantly designed game where the mechanisms do a great job in the background, helping to keep the historical theme in focus.